Yes! Please send an email to email@example.com, with the following information:

 An audition is not required to become a Dance Major or a Dance Minor.
-If you're interested in either program of study, please make an appointment with the Dance Program Director, Britta Peterson, to discuss how the Major or Minor could be a good fit for your interests and to map out your plan of study.
+If you're interested in either program of study, please make an appointment with the Dance Program Director, Erin Foreman-Murray, to discuss how the Major or Minor could be a good fit for your interests and to map out your plan of study.

 Students will need to participate in a Level Placement class, in order to register for a Level II or III Embodied Knowledge (technique) course.
 No placement or special permissions are needed for Level I courses.
 Level Placements occur in August, December, February (for new incoming students) and April.